pratch/MobiHoc-2018/student-registration-grants.md

     Student Registration Grant Award (SRGA) has been canceled since SICE2020 will be held ONLINE.
 </div>

-## Student Registration Grant Award (SRGA)
+## Student Registration Grant Award (SRGA) [Cancelled]

-We encourage students form the ASEAN countries to apply for this Student Registration Grant Award (SRGA).
-This grant award will provide financial assistance to cover the registration fee for students who intend to give a presentation at SICE2020.
+<del>We encourage students form the ASEAN countries to apply for this Student Registration Grant Award (SRGA).
+This grant award will provide financial assistance to cover the registration fee for students who intend to give a presentation at SICE2020.</del>

 ### Qualification Requirements